julietteyek/WhoIsTalking/README.md

-## <ins>Acknowledgements</ins>
+## Acknowledgements

-This project utilizes BERT-base-uncased and is inspired by NLP research in political speech analysis.
+This project utilizes BERT-base-uncased and is inspired by NLP research in political speech analysis.\
 Special thanks to Ana Calotescu for providing most of the datasets used for this application.

-For questions, contributions, or discussions, feel free to open an issue or reach out!
+*For questions, contributions, or discussions, feel free to open an issue or reach out!*